 Jeremy Hogan was born and raised in California and began freelancing for newspapers while still in high school.
-He is a 1997 graduate of the photojournalism program at San Jose State University, and had a bachelor of Science Degree in Journalism....
+He is a graduate of the photojournalism program at San Jose State University, and has a bachelor of Science Degree in Journalism....

 Focus:Photojournalist, Filmmaker, Videographer, Documentary, Video